informatter/text-tetris-engine/README.md

  The input is provided as a string like:  'Q0,Q1'
  The integers correspond to the left most column the polyminoe should be placed at.

+ The program outputs the final configuration height.
+For example if only a Q shape is left and its in the bottom of the board, the output would be 2

 Built against python 3.11.7 🐍